rafaelnsantos/kind-language-server/README.md

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for kind files.
 It has the following language features:
-- Completions
+[] Completions
-- Diagnostics regenerated on each file change or configuration change
+[x] Diagnostics regenerated on each file change or configuration change

-It also includes an End-to-End test.

 ## Structure